NilPunch/stf-abstract-pool/README.md

 This C# project contains a template pool that keeps track of used objects and has flexible internal mechanisms.

 ## Aim
-Make the universal, garbage free and automatic pool
+Make the universal, garbage free and automatic pool.

 ## Usage
 Inherit from base pool and override required methods.
 For more information see the source for the `abstract class Pool<T>`.